nsidc/earthaccess/docs/contributing/releasing.md

     !!! tip

-        It's a good idea to use `git log`, e.g. `git log --decorate --oneline --pretty` to verify the tag is on the correct commit before pushing.
+        It's a good idea to use `git log`, for example `git log --decorate --oneline --pretty` to verify the tag is on the correct commit before pushing.

     ```plain